Frances Dinkelspiel: Reception

-Tangled Vines: Greed, Murder, Obsession, and an Arsonist in the Vineyards of California is about a 2005 arson fire in Southern California that destroyed 4.5 million bottles of wine, including bottles made by Dinkelspiel's great- great-grandfather, and the history of the southern California wine trade.
+Tangled Vines: Greed, Murder, Obsession, and an Arsonist in the Vineyards of California is about a 2005 arson fire in Northern California that destroyed 4.5 million bottles of wine, including bottles made by Dinkelspiel's great-great-grandfather, and the history of the California wine trade.
 Tangled Vines was a New York Times bestseller and a San Francisco Chronicle bestseller.
 The New York Times praised the storytelling as "clear and absorbing."
 The Wall Street Journal named it “one of the best books for wine lovers," Food and Wine magazine called it a “notable” release, the Washington Post recommended it, and the San Jose Mercury News named it one of its best top five wine reads.
 In 2017, Whittier, CA, and Benicia, CA, selected “Tangled Vines” as their one city, one book selection.
 Claremont, CA, selected the book for the same recognition.

 Honors and awards

 In 2013 and 2014, the Berkeleyside staff won the "Community journalism (print/text)" award from the Society of Professional Journalists Northern California (SPJ Norcal).

 In 2016, Dinkelspiel and colleague Emilie Raguso jointly won the SPJ Norcal "Explanatory journalism (print/online small division)" category for their coverage of homelessness in Berkeley.
 In 2017, Dinkelspiel's extensive reporting on the wine Ponzi scheme John Fox ran through his Berkeley wine store, Premier Cru, was selected by the San Francisco Press Club as the winner in the series or continuing coverage category.
 Dinkelspiel and Raguso also received third-place recognition in the investigative category for their 2016 coverage of homelessness in Berkeley.

 In 2017, the Dinkelspiel won the San Francisco Press Club "Digital Media, Series or Continuing Coverage" category for her series titled “The fall of Premier Cru.”

 In 2018, Dinkelspiel won the SPJ Norcal "Longform storytelling (print/online small division)" category for her article titled "One day, one night: The fuse that lit the Battles of Berkeley", which covered a riot caused by the appearance of the right-wing commentator Milo Yiannopoulos.